subinoybiswas/friend.ly/README.md

 - Easy-to-use interface for a seamless messaging experience.

 ## Requirements
-- Nodejs on your system or deployment environment.
+- Nodejs on your system or on your deployment environment.
 - A Firestore Database( Just provide the credentials to the app it configures it automatically)

 ## Installation